kpwhri/textual_review_app/README.md

 Review the red highlighted and underlined text and choose the best response option.
 Multiple responses can be selected.

+**Highlight Keywords and Phrases**
 To help with the review, you can add additional regular expressions to highlight in th text.
-Click `Add Highlight`, pick a color, and then type a regex.
+Click `Add Highlight`, pick a color, and then type a regular expression.

+To get a preview and test what you want to match, highlight the target text span prior to clicking `Add Highlight` and use the `Test Regex` button to ensure that your regex works.

+**View More Text**
 View more context for the match by selecting `Show Before` or `Show After`.

+**Add Note-level Comments**
 Add Comments in the left hand text box.

+**Annotate Text Spans**
+To annotate the text, you can highlight a word, press `Enter`, select a pre-loaded annotation type, and select `Add Annotation`.

+**Buttons**
 * `Previous`: save and go back to previous record
 * `Add Highlight`: add regular expressions to highlight in the text
 * `Save`: save current record
 * `Save & Exit`: save current record and quit
 * `Save & Next`: save current record and open next
-* Press `Ctrl+Q` to quit
+* Press `Ctrl+Q` (or `Save & Exit`) to quit